encointer/encointer-js/README.md

 ```

 # Update deps
-Usually, we update the deps when we require a new `@polkadot/version`.
+Usually, we update the deps when we require a `@polkadot` update.
 The following paradigm should ensure a smooth process.

 1. Always use `yarn upgrade-interactive` to ensure that packages are updated in **all** workspace libs.
 2. Upgrade all `@polkadot/*` deps except `@polkadot/dev` (dev might screw with the build process).